PedramMohammadi/encoder_proxy_intra/README.md

 This repository provides a deep learning model that **approximates a video encoder in all-intra mode**.
 This repo provides a full, reproducible pipeline from **dataset split → compression (x265) → frame extraction → CSV metadata → training** as well as cloud-friendly options and seeds for determinism.

-**Project status:** Training is in progress.
-I am not publishing quantitative results yet.
-The repository is focused on clean setup and a smooth developer experience.
-Pretrained weights, validation plots, and evaluation scripts will be added once training stabilizes.
+**Project status:** Training and evaluation are finalized.
+The evaluation results are available in its designated folder in this git repository.

 This work builds a **neural proxy** that:
 - takes a **reference (original) frame** and a **CRF**,